 Regional Dialogue and Cooperation on Water Resources Management in Central Asia

 The goal of the project is to empower the countries of Central Asia to develop and implement mutually acceptable, long-term solutions to improve cooperation on transboundary water resources.
 This will be done by enhancing the regional dialogue and strengthening the capacity of regional institutions for water resources management.
 The project is implemented under the Berlin Water Process.
-More information on Phase I and Phase II.
+More information on Phase I, Phase II and Phase III.

 Capacity building for cooperation on dam safety in Central Asia

 The first phase of the project resulted in: (a) a model national law on safety of large hydraulic facilities, including dams, intended as a basis for national harmonized legal frameworks, and (b) a draft regional agreement on cooperation on dam safety, which stipulates, inter alia, the exchange of information and notification of other countries in case of dams accidents.
 In the second phase, all Central Asian countries were engaged in the improvement or revision of existing legal provisions and institutional modalities for dam safety.
 The development of a formalised subregional cooperation on dam safety continued and efforts were made on capacity building of experts and institutions.
 A third phase of the project started in 2012.
 The project is being undertaken in cooperation with the Executive Committee of the International Fund for Saving the Aral Sea (EC-IFAS).
 More information about the three project phases can be found on the following following web-page